michealengland/micheal-dev/content/blog/making-small-and-manageable-pull-requests.md

 ### 2. Is this a large feature or a refactor?

 Larger features and refactors are one of the most common causes for large PRs.
-The challenge here, is that in order to be feature complete we end up with a lot of code changes.
+The challenge here is that in order to be feature complete we end up with a lot of code changes.
 Here are some tips that can be used to make this easier:

-- Plan ahead and look for ways the task can be broke into smaller tasks before working.
+- Plan ahead and look for ways the task can be broken into smaller tasks before working.
 - Write smaller commits that encompass very purposeful changes.
 This will give you options later, should you need to re-organize your PR into multiple PRs.
 - Avoid increasing the task scope with "Nice to have changes" such as renaming large amounts of variables, huge linter fixes, or addressing issues that are unrelated to your current task.
 These types of tasks can easily be circled back to later.
-- If your task is really complex, consider using primary and secondary PR strategy.
+- If your task is really complex, consider using a primary and secondary PR strategy.
 You can create a primary PR which you will merge smaller PRs into.
 Once all secondary PRs are complete you can do a quick review on the primary PR and merge since you trust all of the code up to that point. **Each PR will have its own description which allows for thorough documentation.
-The primary PR should cover the bigger picture for the feature and the secondary PRs should cover changes and details specific specific to each PR.**
+The primary PR should cover the bigger picture for the feature and the secondary PRs should cover changes and details specific to each PR.**

 _Note: This process works best if you use the same reviewers throughout the process so that they're familiar with each part._